Welcome to the University of Wisconsin Preventive Medicine Residency Program.

 In 2007, the Institute of Medicine recommended doubling the number of physicians trained in preventive medicine each year in the U.S., in order to meet the increasing demand for physicians trained in this profession.
 The development of the University of Wisconsin (UW) Preventive Medicine Residency Program is an answer to this call.

-The UW Preventive Medicine Residency is anticipated to become a fully accredited Preventive Medicine Residency program starting March 2014.
+The UW Preventive Medicine Residency is a fully accredited preventive medicine residency program.
 Graduates of the program would be eligible for Accreditation Council for Graduate Medical Education (ACGME) board certification in public health and general preventive medicine.

 What is Preventive Medicine?

-Preventive Medicine is defined as a “medical specialty, which focuses on the promotion, protection, and maintenance of health and well-being, the prevention of disease and disability, and the premature death of individuals in defined populations.”
-Training in preventive medicine typically falls into three distinct fields: public health and general preventive medicine ,aerospace medicine, and occupational medicine.
-More information on Preventive Medicine can be found at the American College of Preventive Medicine website.
+Preventive medicine is defined as a “medical specialty, which focuses on the promotion, protection, and maintenance of health and well-being, the prevention of disease and disability, and the premature death of individuals in defined populations.”
+Training in preventive medicine typically falls into three distinct fields: public health and general preventive medicine, aerospace medicine and occupational medicine.
+More information on preventive medicine can be found at the American College of Preventive Medicine website.

 The UW Preventive Medicine Residency will train physicians in public health and general preventive medicine, focusing on health promotion and disease prevention in communities and other defined populations.
 Graduates of preventive medicine residency programs are well-prepared for careers in areas such as local, state or federal health agencies, healthcare systems, and community-based health organizations.
 See some examples of the career paths of physicians trained in preventive medicine:

 - Patrick Remington, MD, MPH (public health and general preventive medicine)

 - Jill Waalen, MD, MPH (public health and general preventive medicine)

 - Jonathan Patz, MD, MPH (occupational medicine)